 (Don't) feel the burn

 First things first, if you don’t already regularly use sunscreen, you need to start ASAP.
-Sunscreen is not just ‘a summertime’ thing, it should be part of your daily beauty routine all-year round, in any weather—even indoors.
-UV rays have the best vantage point (aka the vast skies) and can hit you wherever you are; be it outside, in your car through the windows or even while you’re sat in your room all day for the 5th week straight (relatable).
+Sunscreen is not just ‘a summertime’ thing—it should be part of your daily beauty routine all year round, in any weather: even indoors.
+UV rays have the best vantage point (AKA the vast skies) and can hit you wherever you are; be it outside, in your car through the windows or even while you’ve been sitting in your room all day for the 5th week straight.

 Sun damage is no joke: apart from ageing faster and getting unsightly sun spots, skin cancer is a life-threatening risk you shouldn’t be taking.
 Plus, it’s better to get into the habit sooner rather than later, lest you risk the signs of premature ageing popping up by the time you hit 30—yikes!